 When you find yourself trapped between what moves you and what society tells you is right for you, always travel the route that makes you feel alive – unless you want everyone to be happy, except you.
 No matter where life takes you, big cities or small towns, you will inevitably come across others who think they know what’s best for you – people who think they’re better than you – people who think happiness, success and beauty mean the same things to everyone.

 They’ll try to measure your worth based on what you have, instead of who you are.
 But you know better than that – material things don’t matter.
 Don’t chase the money.
 Catch up to the ideas and activities that make you come alive.
 Go for the things of greater value – the things money can’t buy.
 What matters is having strength of character, an honest heart, and a sense of self-worth.
 If you’re lucky enough to have any of these things, never sell them.
 Never sell yourself short.
-(Angel and I discuss this in more detail in the “Self-Love” and “Simplicity” chapters of 1,000 Little Things Happy, Successful People Do Differently.)
+(Marc and I discuss this in more detail in the “Self-Love” and “Simplicity” chapters of 1,000 Little Things Happy, Successful People Do Differently.)